 - Level 5 – Advanced / Progressive: Level 5 centers on the protection of CUI from APTs through the sophisticated ability to optimize cybersecurity capabilities.
 Organizations at this level are expected to improve and standardize process implementation across the enterprise.
 This level includes 15 more practices beyond the first four levels from Draft NIST SP 800-171B and others, bringing the total number of cyber hygiene practices to 171.

 The five CMMC certification levels reflect the maturity and reliability of an organization’s cybersecurity infrastructure and controls, and their ability to safeguard sensitive government information.
 The levels are cumulative, meaning compliance with a higher level requires meeting all of the previous lower level security and technical specifications.
 DoD contracts with more vulnerabilities will require contractors to meet higher security standards, indicating a higher certification level will be necessary.
-However, specifics regarding which types of contracts are associated with each certification level have not yet been released.
+Other than the fact that Level 3 contracts and higher will deal with significantly more CUI, specifics regarding which types of contracts are associated with each certification level have not yet been released.

 How to Get CMMC Certified

 Since companies are not allowed to self-certify under the CMMC, they must be audited by a certified third-party assessment organization (C3PAO) or a credited individual assessor to achieve compliance.
 C3PAOs are authorized to manage the assessment process for organizations seeking compliance with the CMMC.
 C3PAOs provide advisory services, schedule the assessments, hire and train individual assessors, and review the results with the CMMC-Accreditation Body (AB) Quality Auditors.